learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 * And if the slope tilts upwards, then we should point walk backwards to approach the minimum.
 * The steeper the tilt, the further away we are from our cost curve's minimum, so we should take a larger step.

-So by looking to the tilt of a cost curve at a given point, we can discover the direction of our next step and how large of step to take.
+So by looking to the tilt of a cost curve at a given point, we can discover the direction of our next step and how large a step to take.
 The beauty of this is that as our regression lines become more complicated, we need not plot all of the values of our regression line.
 We can see the next variation of the regression line to study simply by looking at the slope of the cost curve.

 To demonstrate this, let's look at our cost function.
 By adding the slopes at some of the points on the curve, we can get a sense of the direction and magnitude of change required to alter our linear regression slope $m$ in the next iteration.